-Through the North Portland Trust Fund (NPTF) under Portland Parks & Recreation, the Kenton Neighborhood Association has been allotted $10,000 to establish the NPTF Kenton Placemaking Grant Program for community enhancement projects that increase connections people have to each other and the places they care about; engage historically marginalized and/or underrepresented communities; and sustain those already involved and/or strengthen existing programs.
+Through the North Portland Trust Fund (NPTF) under Portland Parks & Recreation, the Kenton Neighborhood Association has been allotted $11,000 toward the 2020 NPTF Kenton Placemaking Grant Program for community enhancement projects that increase connections people have to each other and the places they care about; engage historically marginalized and/or underrepresented communities; and sustain those already involved and/or strengthen existing programs.

 Applications under the Kenton Placemaking Grant will be eligible to apply for awards ranging from $500 up to $5,000.
 Grant awards will be determined by an evaluation committee, selected by the KNA Board of Directors, of individuals that live and/or work in the Kenton neighborhood.

 A City Resolution passed in 1996 established the NPTF to capture a portion of revenue gathered by the Portland International Raceway (PIR) at events requiring a noise variance.
 North Portland Neighborhood Services (NPNS) was selected to administer the community enhancement grant program.
-The return of IndyCar to PIR in 2018 brought the first major contribution from a noise variance event in over a decade, thus reactivating the Trust Fund as a grant program with a total of $35,000 to distribute in 2019.
+The return of IndyCar to PIR in 2018 brought the first major contribution from a noise variance event in over a decade, thus reactivating the trust fund as a grant program in 2019.
+The NPTF Placemaking Grant returns in 2020 with a total of $36,000 to distribute.

 Each project grant applicant is only eligible to apply for funding under a single NPTF Placemaking Grant service area.

 The Kenton service area is defined with these boundaries:

 - Northern: The channel of the Columbia River that separates this region of Portland from Hayden Island.